sreeharshab/scalar_codes/README.md

 15. benchmark: Performs computational benchmark of a VASP job.

 ## Part 2: Codes to Study Silicon Systems
-16. create_sigma3_gb: Creates a Σ3 grain boundary with n layers using top_grain.vasp and bottom_grain.vasp files.
+16. create_sigma3_gb: Creates a Σ3 grain boundary with n layers using top_grain.vasp and bottom_grain.vasp files (available in the examples folder).
 17. slide_sigma3_gb: Slides Σ3 grain boundary.
 Serial and parallel runs are implemented.
 In each run, step and linear schemes are implemented.
 Note that step scheme is effective for studying the stick-slip sliding behavior and linear scheme is effective for studying elastic deformation.
 18. intercalate_Li: Inserts Li in all the interstice positions of Σ3 grain boundary.
 19. symmetrize_Si100_surface: Symmetrizes Si (100) strcuture along z axis.
 This is necessary to perform surface charging calculations using [VASPsol](https://github.com/henniggroup/VASPsol).